naqtn/ProgrammingInVRChat/unity/DigAndAnnotate/Assets/iwsd_vrc/README-OnEditorEmu.txt

 # OnEditorEmu: On Unity Editor VRChat Client Emulator

+## What's this?

+This is a VRChat client emulation tool working on Unity editor environment.
+It's aim is improving debugging process of VRChat world.
+You can debug VRChat worlds with Unity editor functionality.

+For example, to make complex gimmicks in a VRChat world, you may use Unity animation as timeline control and state machine and use Animation Events to trigger VRChat components.

+In such case, testing combination of Unity animations and VRChat components can not be done on Unity editor because VRChat components don't work on Unity editor.
+Checking animation internal state and trigger activation on VRChat client is stressful work.

+With this emulator, you can check animation state on Unity editor as usual Unity application development.
+(watching state change visually, inputting parameters manually, etc.)

 ## CAUTION (Backup your project!)

-This software is now at early alpha stage.
+This software is now at early stage.
 It might destroy your Unity project by implementation mistake.
-Don't use with serious project withdout backup.
+Don't use with serious projects withdout backup.

 ## How to use